Pulmonary Hypertension

 Table of content

 Pulmonary hypertension (PH) is a complex and serious condition characterized by high blood pressure in the arteries that supply the lungs (pulmonary arteries).
 Unlike systemic hypertension, which affects the whole body, PH specifically impacts the pulmonary arteries, causing the right side of the heart to work harder than usual.
 Over time, this increased effort can lead to right heart failure and other severe complications.
-The condition can be idiopathic (unknown cause) or associated with various other diseases and conditions, making it a multifaceted health issue requiring comprehensive management.
+The condition can be idiopathic (unknown cause) or associated with various other diseases and conditions, making it a multifaceted health issue requiring comprehensive pulmonary hypertension treatment.

 Types of Pulmonary Hypertension